it-ony/WebTest/README.md

 Mobile emulation is only available on chrome (and most likely on edge).

+# Camera Injection

+To use fake audio or video streams, set the property `filePathForFakeCapture` with path to fake stream files.
+Additionally, on `@Browser` annotation:
+* Set `enableMicrophoneCameraAccess` to `true`
+* Set `fileForFakeAudioCapture` or `fileForFakeVideoCapture` to the filename
 # Switch easily between environments

 A best practice is to run your tests against local and testing them before the commit against a remote grid that your CI system